Author – Kirsty Smith

-The pregnancy was great (apart from the vomit), we had 2 embryos implanted so we were pretty sure they were non-identical and in their own sacks, I decided to stop work at 23 weeks due to some sciatica in my leg.
+The pregnancy was great (apart from the vomit), we had 2 embryos implanted so we were pretty sure they were non-identical and in their own sacks.
+I decided to stop work at 23 weeks due to some sciatica in my leg.
 I was a lady of leisure, spent my days watching day time TV and walking the dog.
-I had a scan at 28 weeks and everything was looking good, I had decided to find out that we were having two girls, but hubby didn’t want to know!
+Had a scan at 28 weeks and everything was looking good.
+I had decided to find out that we were having two girls, but hubby didn’t want to know!

 On the 11th November 2003 at 5am I was woken by a loud pop and a gush of water between my legs.
 I was 31.6 weeks gestation.
 This was not in the plan, even though my hospital bag was packed, this was obviously far too early.
 Surprisingly I was calm, I rang the local hospital who straight away said “There is no way you can deliver them here, call an ambulance, they will bring you here, then off to Melbourne you go!”

 My GP arrived at the local hospital around 7 am, patted me on the leg and said, “Don’t worry, it will be another 24 hours or so before these babies arrive.”
 I had the steroid injection to help develop their lungs.
 At this point there was no pain, but I was getting anxious.
 It was an hour and a half journey into Melbourne.